 In the KIID of the Fund or the unit class(es) (if applicable), which replaces the former simplified prospectus pursuant to the implementation of Commission Regulation (EU) No 583/2010, a synthetic indicator is described in the section entitled "Risk and reward profile".
 This indicator includes a number of categories on a scale of 1-7.
 Classification on this scale is based solely on volatility.
-If there is insufficient historical data, the volatility (note: depending on the fund category, the volatility can be determined using appropriate investment models.
+If there is insufficient historical data, the volatility (note: depending on the fund category, the volatility can be determined using other information than historical data) must be determined using appropriate investment models.
 The indicator is also supplemented by an explanatory description of risks which are significant and not adequately covered by the indicator.